bridgetownrb/bridgetown/bridgetown-website/src/_pages/index.md

   <sl-icon library="remixicon" name="development/braces-fill"></sl-icon>

-  ### World-Class Template Engine
+  ### World-class Template Engine

   Actually more than one.
 Actually three!
 Liquid.
 ERB.
 Serbea.
 Increasing levels of power and sophistication with each step.
 Liquid, created by Shopify, is easy to get started with.
-Upgrade to ERB for the same syntax Ruby on Rails employs.
+Upgrade to ERB for the same syntax Ruby on Rails uses.
 Or choose Serbea, a superset of ERB which brings the best of Ruby and Liquid templates together.

   <p><a href="/docs/template-engines"><sl-button variant="primary" size="small" outline pill>
     Read the Docs